Ridley has key relationships with the following Christian organisations:

 CMS works with churches to set apart, equip and support long-term workers who cross cultures to share the gospel of our Lord Jesus Christ.
 Ridley’s Global Mission Coordinator, Claire Livingston, a trainer at CMS, builds close ties between students and CMS and other agencies.
-CMS Victoria CEO, Dr Wei-Han Kuan is a Ridley student and current board member.
+CMS Victoria CEO, Dr Wei-Han Kuan is a Ridley Alumni and former board member.

 Centre for Biblical Preaching